vmware-tanzu/pinniped/deploy-local-user-authenticator/README.md

-# Deploying `test-webhook`
+# Deploying `local-user-authenticator`

-## What is `test-webhook`?
+## What is `local-user-authenticator`?

-The `test-webhook` app is an identity provider used for integration testing and demos.
+The `local-user-authenticator` app is an identity provider used for integration testing and demos.
-If you would like to demo Pinniped, but you don't have a compatible identity provider handy, you can use Pinniped's `test-webhook` identity provider.
+If you would like to demo Pinniped, but you don't have a compatible identity provider handy, you can use Pinniped's `local-user-authenticator` identity provider.
 Note that this is not recommended for production use.

-The `test-webhook` is a Kubernetes Deployment which runs a webhook server that implements the Kubernetes [Webhook Token Authentication interface](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#webhook-token-authentication).
+The `local-user-authenticator` is a Kubernetes Deployment which runs a webhook server that implements the Kubernetes [Webhook Token Authentication interface](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#webhook-token-authentication).

 User accounts can be created and edited dynamically using `kubectl` commands (see below).